 Try any one of the three above and tell me how it works out.
 And take a close look at your inbox and see if it reflects any of what we discussed above.
 The more you let go of this idea that you have to do everything, the happier and more fulfilled you will be.
 I had a hard time with delegating for quite a long time.
 But I’ve let go of that and recently added another person to my team.
 Now just the potential for decreasing my workload alone is enough to inspire me to release my need to overachieve!

 Need to find your inspiration?
-Join me in my upcoming group coaching program, Workaholic Uprising™: The Mastermind.
+Join me in my upcoming program, The Great Corporate Letdown.